sonicFanTech/vidplayer/README.md

 updated the License Agreement, made the License and Features / Update Log Tab Load Text from a File, NO CODE NEEDED FOR SAID TEXT - v2.0.6.1

 Added Discord RPC, Changed the default volume to 50.0 - v2.0.7

+Added a Discord Rich Presence toggle in Settings (enables/disables RPC at runtime).
+When enabled the app holds a single Presence connection and PlaylistWindow uses it, Added an Always on Top setting in Settings, Added Full Screen entry to the Tools menu.
+Full-screen opens a fullscreen Toplevel that shows the artwork prominently and supports: [Escape to exit fullscreen, Clicking the artwork toggles play/pause, A small label shows filename and a close button], All new settings are saved to CONFIG_FILE and loaded at startup - v2.0.8